 Therefore Pilate went out to them and said, “What accusation do you bring against this Man?”

-Pontius Pilate was the procurator of the Roman province of Judea.
+Pontius Pilate was the governor or prefect in charge of the Roman province of Judea.
 Normally resident in the coastal town of Caesarea, he came to Jerusalem for the festivals to keep the peace and administer justice.
+See entry for Luke 3:1.

 They answered and said to him, “If this Man were not an evildoer, we would not have delivered Him to you.”